Edible gold: Health effects

 Gold is a particularly non-reactive element and is not absorbed during the digestion process, so it is safe to eat.
 However, there are no nutritional or health benefits associated with its consumption.
 Purity of edible gold must be 23–24 karats, above that used in typical jewelry, which may contain other metals and can be toxic if consumed.
-The effects and safety of E-175 were first evaluated back in 1975 and recently re-evaluated in 2016 by EFSA (European Food Safety Authority) when using the metal as an additive or food coloring.
+The effects and safety of E 175 were first evaluated in 1975 and recently re-evaluated in 2016 by EFSA (European Food Safety Authority) when using the metal as an additive or food coloring.
 The agency has authorized the use of gold as food additive at quantum satis in the external coating of confectionery, decoration of chocolates and in liqueurs.
 Nevertheless, it states that:

-Production

-Worldwide there are several manufacturers specialized in the production of edible gold, including Giusto Manetti Battiloro.

 Practical details of the applications

 Edible gold can be used in mainly three different shapes to garnish foods and beverages: leaf-shaped, in flakes or in powder.
 Among the dishes and beverages in which edible gold is implemented there are cakes and sweet desserts, soups, pastas, risottos, sushi, cocktails and wines.
 Since it is used as tasteless garnish, edible gold is usually the ingredient at the top of the dish at direct contact with food.
 In most of the recipes requiring gold in flakes or dust, it is usually dabbed with a knife or sprinkled on the top.
 Gold is added during the bottling of wines and liqueurs and it is generally mixed during cocktails' preparation.
 More recently, gold leaves have been used to garnish steak and hamburgers: Hard Rock Café's "24-Karat Gold Leaf Steak Burger" was sold in USA for $7 extra than the one without the metallic garnish.
 Salt Bae, the chef owner of the Nusr-Et restaurants chain, includes in his menu a steak entirely covered by gold, sold at €650 in Greece.